Colorado Leads the Way in Accessible Travel

 Adaptive Kayaking at Bear Creek Lake Park

-At Bear Creek Lake Park, the National Sports Center for the Disabled (NSCD) led adaptive kayaking and paddleboarding.
-For some, it was their first time ever getting out on the water.
-The NSCD facilitated an incredible experience, supporting all the travelers in getting set up and ensured a safe, fun time on the water.
+At Bear Creek Lake Park, the National Sports Center for the Disabled (NSCD) led an unforgettable day of adaptive kayaking and paddleboarding.
+For some travelers, it was their first time ever out on the water — a true milestone moment.
+The NSCD team ensured that every participant felt safe, confident, and, most importantly, had a truly fun and freeing experience on the water.

 Meow Wolf Denver

 At Meow Wolf Denver, the group explored 90,000 square feet of immersive art.
-Glowing tunnels, alien worlds, and sound-reactive rooms all designed with accessibility in mind.
-The space had elevators and ramps, sensory tools, and clear signage that made it an adventure for everyone to enjoy.
+From glowing tunnels to alien worlds and sound-reactive rooms, every corner was designed with accessibility in mind.
+With elevators, ramps, sensory tools, and clear signage, the experience was crafted so that everyone could fully enjoy the adventure.

 Guided by Humanity

-One morning, the group joined Guided by Humanity, a nonprofit that makes yoga and wellness accessible to all abilities.
+The group embraced health and wellness with Guided by Humanity, a nonprofit making yoga and wellness accessible to all abilities.
 “It was my first yoga session since my accident,” said Jerod Nieder.
 “It felt so good!
-It was relaxing, supportive, and empowering.”
+Relaxing, supportive, and empowering.”

 A Statewide Effort

-The Accessible Travel Program isn’t just about Denver.
-It’s expanding to towns across the Rockies, from Durango to Estes Park to Beaver Creek.
+The Accessible Travel Program is a priority for the state, expanding to towns across the Rockies, from Durango to Aspen.

 Coming Soon: Colorado Adventure Fall Escape

 For anyone inspired by these stories, Wheel the World is launching a new Colorado Adventure Fall Escape.
-This six-day accessible group tour takes you through Denver and the Rockies with many adventures included:
+This six-day accessible group tour takes you through Denver and the Rockies featuring unforgettable adventures including:

-- Every stop, hotel, and activity is verified for accessibility, with transportation and support provided the entire way.
+Every stop, hotel, and activity is fully verified for accessibility, with transportation and support provided throughout the trip.
+It’s everything that makes Colorado special — and is accessible for all.

 Why It Matters

-Colorado isn’t just checking a box for accessibility sake, but it’s changing how other destinations should view travel: for everyone.
-They are ensuring that everyone can experience the unreal beauty you see when traveling through the state – mitigating the stress and worry that traveling with a disability can bring.
+Colorado isn’t just checking a box for accessibility — the state is redefining how destinations approach travel for everyone.
+By removing barriers, they ensure that everyone can experience the unreal beauty of Colorado without the stress or worry that traveling with a disability can bring.

 “Through travel, we can learn to be more independent, enjoy life, and feel that even having a disability, we can be the best version of ourselves." - Alvaro Silberstein